We are Sustainably Ltd. We make giving easy, safe, transparent and fun. Here’s how we protect your data and respect your privacy.

 Improvements to profiling

-To improve our profiling and the quality of the service that we give to our customers, we may use deidentified profiles to train our algorithms.
+We use automated tagging of transactions.
+To improve our profiling and the quality of the service that we give to our customers, we may use de-identified financial data or profiles to train our algorithms.
 We do not consider that our profiling of customers gives rise to a legal or significant effect.

 Third party processing